 We offer the best package for one-day sightseeing in Mysore:

 1. Chamundi Hills

 One of the most favored destinations in Mysore is visiting the Chamundi hills.
 It is the abode of Goddess Chamundeshwari, at the height of 3,300 feet.
-From cold breeze to the horizon, you are sure to fall in love with the view that this place has to offer.
+From the cold breeze to the horizon, you are sure to fall in love with the view that this place has to offer.

 2. Statue of Mahishasura

-Mahishashura is a character in Hindu mythology and holds a great significance for Mysoreans.
+Mahishashura is a character in Hindu mythology and holds great significance for Mysoreans.
 You are sure to find people standing in front of the big statue and getting pictures with it.
 Mahishashura being a demon was killed by Goddess Chamundeshwari, whose holy presence guards the city of Mysore.